Chapter 4

 To become invisible.

-Discerned every stalk of grass.
+Discerning every stalk of grass.

 Checking every leaf.

-Observed each crawling insect.
+Observing each crawling insect.

-A hunter captured what was vital from a variety of inputs so concentration must never wane.
+A hunter captured what was vital from a variety of inputs, so concentration must never wane.

 “The world and your mind, they are separate,” Kaleni told him.
 “One you can control.
 The other you cannot.
 Learn to control your mind to best understand what Uwama has to offer.”